alessandromazza98/intesa-tracker/CONTRIBUTING.md

 5. Make sure your code lints.
 6. Issue that pull request!

+Make sure that your PR works locally by running the following commands:

+- `npm run install:all`
+- `npm run dev`

 ## Any contributions you make will be under the MIT Software License

 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.